Reading time: ( words)

 Always book your flights with time to spare before and after your Galapagos cruise departure days, as these tend to depart in the early morning.
 Departure flight times are usually as follows:

-Your best option may not be the same as the next person’s.
+How to get to Galapagos Islands if your best option differs from the next person’s.
 It all depends on which international country you are coming from and your budget.
 However, it’s important to note that sometimes flight prices may take a dip, so keep checking between the airlines and your preferred travel agency to ensure you get the best deal.

 These are the only International Airports that offer service to the Galapagos: